 Also check out: Air fryer vs halogen oven — which is cheaper to use.

 If you’re new to the world of air frying, check out how to use an air fryer, and 7 foods you never knew you could cook in an air fryer.
-Bear in mind, there are some things you should never put in an air fryer, and make sure you avoid this TikTok air fryer hack which is currently trending!
+Bear in mind, there are some things you should never put in an air fryer.
+Also, read about how to stop your air fryer from overheating since it could be a potential fire hazard and make sure you avoid this TikTok air fryer hack which is currently trending!

 Also, be sure to check out some tasty recipes in our best air fryer recipes.
 For the record, I also made cookies in an air fryer — and they tasted even better than the oven.